nih-at/libzip/.github/ISSUE_TEMPLATE/feature-request.md

 **Description**
 A clear and concise description of what you want to achieve, why the current features are insufficient, and why you think it is generally useful.

+ALso, have you checked wether the feature is already mentioned in TODO.md?
+If so, only submit a new issue if you expand on it.

 **Solution**
 A clear and concise description of what you want to happen.